 The green stems are the part of the chives that are used as an herb.
 Chive stems are hollow and are usually used fresh.
 Chives are typically chopped and can be used as a garnish, although they do have a mild oniony flavor, especially fresh ones.

-One of the lovely things about chives, as compared with their cousins the scallions (also known as green onions or spring onions) is their delicate texture.
-Unlike scallions, with their wide tubes, chive stems are extremely narrow indeed, which makes them particularly attractive as a garnish, whether chopped and sprinkled over a dish, or draped whole across an entree.
+One of the lovely things about chives, as compared to their cousins, scallions (also known as green onions or spring onions), is their delicate texture.
+Unlike scallions, with their wide tubes, chive stems are extremely narrow, which makes them particularly attractive as a garnish, whether chopped and sprinkled over a dish or draped whole across an entrée.

-The blossoms are great as a garnish, or you can saute them or even roast them with chicken.
-Try making chive butter, but with the chopped up purple blossoms instead.
-Or warm them up in some olive oil, then let the olive oil return to room temperature and use it for making chive blossom aioli.
+The blossoms are great as a garnish, or you can sauté them or even roast them with chicken.
+Try making a chive butter with chopped-up purple blossoms instead.
+Or warm them up in some olive oil, then let the olive oil return to room temperature and use it to make chive blossom aioli.